Hackershashank/Sudoku_solver/README.md

-Simple Sudoku Solver Implementation using Html,Css and Javascript /n Algorithm used "Backtracking" to solve Sudoku.
+<div> Simple Sudoku Solver Implementation using Html,Css and Javascript </div>
+<div>Algorithm used "Backtracking" to solve Sudoku.</div>